 More Denver history can be found in Larimer Square.
 It was here that the city got its name, when, in the 1850s, representatives from various settlements in the area got together over a barrel of whiskey and decided to consolidate their resources under one name.
-Denver was originally named after James Denver, the Kansas Territorial Governor at the time, following the merging of the settlements of Denver City and Auraria.
+Denver was originally named after James Denver, the Kansas territorial governor at the time, following the merging of the settlements of Denver City and Auraria.
 Today, Larimer Square is one of the most stylish spots in the city, with high-end fashion boutiques, chef-owned restaurants and cafés and much more.
-Note: If you continue walking north on 15th St., you can get to such popular attractions as the Downtown Aqaurium and the Children’s Museum of Denver and up-and-coming neighborhoods like Highlands.
+Note: If you continue walking north on 15th Street, you can get to such popular attractions as the Downtown Aquarium and the Children’s Museum of Denver at Marsico Campus and hot neighborhoods like Highland.

-On the corner of 16th and Wynkoop, you’ll encounter one of Denver’s most treasured attractions — the independently owned and operated Tattered Cover Book Store.
-Of course, calling Tattered Cover merely a “book store” is doing it some injustice.
+Located at McGregor Square, you’ll encounter one of Denver’s most treasured attractions — the independently owned and operated Tattered Cover Book Store.
+Of course, calling Tattered Cover merely a “bookstore” is doing it some injustice.
 Its multileveled location is filled wall to wall with books, magazines, greeting cards, gifts and souvenirs.
-There’s also a great café serving coffee, pastries and sandwiches.
+There’s also a bar.
 This is an ideal spot to take a break and settle in with a good book — browsing is strongly encouraged!
-Also enjoy the architecture; this building once housed the Morey Mercantile warehouse business, which thrived in the late 19th century.
+Tattered Cover also has several other locations.

 Hear those bells tolling?
 That’s the D&F Tower (Daniels & Fisher), one of 16th Street’s most distinctive buildings.
 When it was completed in 1910, this was the highest building west of the Mississippi River.
-It is modeled after The Campanile (St. Mark’s Bell Tower) in the Piazza San Marco in Venice, and its four clocks (one for each side) are a whopping 16-feet high.
+It is modeled after The Campanile (St. Mark’s Bell Tower) in the Piazza San Marco in Venice, and its four clocks (one for each side) are a whopping 16 feet high.
 So, if you’re caught without a watch, just look up.
-The Tower was built to house one of Denver's largest early 19th century department stores.
-Today, the basement of the D&F Tower has been renovated into Lannie’s Clocktower Cabaret, an entertainment venue.
+The tower was built to house one of Denver's largest early 19th-century department stores.
+Today, the basement of the D&F Tower has been renovated into The Clocktower Cabaret, an entertainment venue.

 The Paramount Theatre is one of many historic theaters in Denver.
 Built in 1930, the Paramount was originally a classic Art Deco movie house; today, it hosts an amazing array of live music and performing arts.
 Look for the historic marker on the exterior to learn more.

 Designed in 1887 by Robert Roeschlaub, Colorado’s first licensed architect, the Trinity United Methodist Church is a splendid example of the Gothic Revival style.
-The church was constructed entirely out of rhyolite from Castle Rock, Colo., and it features a stained-glass window by the Tiffany Company.
-Head inside to gawk at the gargantuan Roosevelt Pipe Organ — with its network of thousands upon thousand of pipes, it can make quite a sound.
+The church was constructed entirely out of rhyolite from Castle Rock, Colorado, and it features a stained-glass window by the Tiffany & Co.
+Head inside to gawk at the gargantuan Roosevelt Pipe Organ — with its network of thousands upon thousands of pipes, it can make quite a sound.

 At the end of the 16th Street Mall, you’ll come upon the Golden Triangle, one of Denver’s cultural hubs, with museums (naturally), restaurants and shopping options galore.
 The neighborhood is also home to several wonderful art galleries, all worth a visit.

-One of the city’s newer architectural jewels, the Denver Art Museum's striking Frederic C. Hamilton Building opened to rave reviews in October 2006.
+One of the city’s architectural jewels, the Denver Art Museum's striking Frederic C. Hamilton Building opened to rave reviews in October 2006.
 Its bold, jagged look was inspired by the Rocky Mountains and by the geometric rock crystals found in the foothills near Denver.
 The museum recently celebrated the reopening of the Martin Building (formerly known as the North Building).
 First opened in 1971, the building was designed by Italian architect Gio Ponti and Denver-based James Sudler Associates.
 The building has been fully renovated with expanded gallery space, plus stunning views of the city skyline and Rocky Mountains.
 The building showcases Asian art, Indigenous arts of North America, Northwest Coast and Alaska Native, European and American art before 1900, Latin American and art of the ancient Americas, photography, textile art and fashion, and Western American art collections.